The Son of Man Coming in his Kingdom: Wrestling with Matthew 16:27-28

 Combining the two verses gives us this: Jesus announced his glorious return in verse 27 then announced a preview of that event in verse 28.
 In essence he was saying, “I am going to return in glory with my angels and reward everyone for what they have done.
 In fact, some of you here will even see a preview of this event.”
 And that preview is his transfiguration followed by his resurrection.

 Although we have considered different events, it is important to emphasize their fundamental unity: the same person appearing in glory—Christ’s transfiguration, Christ’s resurrection, Christ’s ascension, and Christ’s return.
-The glory of Christ is the golden thread connecting these scenes.
+The glory of Christ is the golden thread connecting these realities.

 Finally, the key to this interpretation of Matthew 16:27-28 is to see a window of light between verses 27 and 28.
 Admittedly, many are not inclined to use this key.
 Nevertheless, it should be apparent that while Jesus’ statements in these verses are similar, they are not identical.